FinCon: A Synthesized LLM Multi-Agent System with Conceptual Verbal Reinforcement for Enhanced Financial Decision Making: Introduction

-Language agent systems adapted for financial decision-making, such as \textsc{FinGPT} \cite{yang2023fingpt}, \textsc{FinMem} \cite{yu2023finmem} and \textsc{FinAgent} \cite{zhang2024finagent}, have demonstrated impressive performance.
-However, these systems exhibit several limitations.
-Firstly, their reliance on the risk preferences of agents based on short-term market fluctuations fails to control overall risk exposures over long-term trading periods.
-This oversight can lead to potential losses due to the dismissal of fundamental factors driving investment profits.
-A more effective strategy is to quantify investment risks using \textbf{measures of risk} from quantitative finance \cite{delbaen2000coherent,fabozzi2010quantitative}.
-Secondly, most existing systems are designed for single-asset trading tasks and show limited adaptability to other financial applications involving multiple assets, such as portfolio management.
-Thirdly, these systems depend on the information understanding and extraction ability of a single agent, placing heavy pressure on the language model to comprehend and process information within a limited context window.
-This likely degrades decision quality.
-A multi-agent system that allocates tasks based on data source and modality could enhance performance.
-Even though approaches like \textsc{StockAgent} \cite{liuai} utilize a multi-agent system for individual stock trading tasks.
-However, their decision-making processes heavily depend on extensive discussions among numerous LLM agents, leading to high communication costs and extended processing times.
-Besides, the lack of a clear optimization goal in such systems can compromise the effectiveness of the outcomes.
+Language agent systems designed for financial decision-making, such as \textsc{FinGPT} \cite{yang2023fingpt}, \textsc{FinMem} \cite{yu2023finmem}, and \textsc{FinAgent} \cite{zhang2024finagent}, have shown strong performance.
+However, they face several limitations.
+First, their reliance on agents' risk preferences based on short-term market fluctuations fails to control long-term risk exposure, potentially overlooking fundamental factors driving investment returns.
+A more effective approach is to quantify investment risks using established \textbf{measures of risk} from quantitative finance \cite{delbaen2000coherent, fabozzi2010quantitative}.
+Second, these systems are often limited to single-asset trading tasks, making them less adaptable to multi-asset financial applications like portfolio management.
+Third, they place significant pressure on a single agent to understand and process information within a constrained context window, which can degrade decision quality.
+Although approaches like \textsc{StockAgent} \cite{liuai} use multi-agent systems for stock trading, their reliance on extensive discussions between numerous LLM agents leads to high communication costs and slow decision-making.
+Moreover, the absence of a clear optimization objective can compromise outcome effectiveness.
+Additional related work in the literature is discussed in the Appendix \ref{related_work}.